michalcohen/Spartanizer/README.md

 ## Compiling from source
 #### Using Maven and Git in command line(recommended)
-Clone the repository by:
-Asuming that the current derectory is at relative path "?"
+By asuming that the current derectory is at relative path "?", Clone the repository by:

 ```
 git clone https://github.com/SpartanRefactoring/Spartanizer.git